 they are vital pollinators for flowers from which bees get nectar and then pollinate our crops.

 Without pollinators, there is no agriculture—and without that, there is no food.

 What can YOU do?

-4. Stop using Round UP in your garden.
-ONLY use organic methods to fertilize and fight off pests.
+the use of RoundUp in your city and community.
+Try to ONLY use organic methods to fertilize and fight off pests.

-5. Contact EPA and ask that monarchs be put on the Endangered Species List.
+4. Contact EPA and ask that monarchs be put on the Endangered Species List.

-created to help distribute funds from US government to rebuild habitat for monarch butterflies.
+http://www.monarchjointventure.org – a non-profit created to help distribute funds from US government to rebuild habitat for monarch butterflies

 To help promote awareness of the plight of monarch butterflies, purchase greeting cards from